What Is The Main Cause Of Melasma?

 Causes of Melasma

-The reason hyperpigmentation occurs is still undecided by doctors.
-It may be due to the malfunction of melanocytes (colour-making cells) which then triggers the over-production of colour for normal skin.
+The causes of melasma is complex and involved many structural changes2.
+It may be due to the malfunction of melanocytes (colour-making cells) which then triggers the over-production of pigments for normal skin.
 People with darker skin complexion are prone to develop melasma due to the number of melanocytes that they have in comparison with lighter-skin people.
-Other potential triggers for melasma are the changes in hormone (caused by pregnancy, hormone replacement therapy (HRT) or birth control pills), sun exposure and using skincare products that irritates the skin.
+Other potential triggers for melasma are the changes in hormone (caused by pregnancy, hormone replacement therapy (HRT) or birth control pills), chronic sun exposure when younger and using skincare products that irritates the skin.
 Lastly, genetics play a factor as well.

 Changes in hormone